-The Grazing Field Farm is a private facility and only open to the public during special events.
-For more information contact Liz Moakley liz@grazingfields.com or call (508) 759-3763
+The Canton Ice House is a private facility and open to the public during special events.
+For more information contact Officer Manager Lisa Repucci at (781) 613-8901.

 Curry College Plymouth Campus

 Curry College's Plymouth Campus is located at 20 North Park Ave in the Town of Plymouth MA, 02360.
 The building is owned by PMC Realty Trust of 29 Samoset St. Plymouth MA, 02360 and is leased to the College.
 The building is shared with other tenants including Citizens Bank, Bayada Home Health Care and ReMax.
 The Plymouth Campus serves Continuing Education students and offers several degrees in both Undergraduate and Graduate courses.